This page is a brief manual for users of Blogs@Baruch who will be administering their own weblogs, as most faculty do when they use a blog in a class.

 The Comments tab is relatively straightforward.
 This is where you can manage, moderate, or delete any comments you receive on your blog.

-To establish the settings for Comments, you need to go to the Settings ?
-Discussion area.
+To establish the settings for Comments, you need to go to Settings -> Discussion.
 This is where all of the settings for commenting are controlled, including turning off comments or requiring the user to log in before commenting.
 Also, the My Comments tab allows you to track all the comments you have made throughout Blogs@Baruch, which could be useful for keeping up with distributed discussions.

 The Appearance section is where you control the overall look and feel of your blog/website.
 If you go to the Appearance section, you will see a number of images that highlight different themes you can use for your blog.